Sylvi Listhaug: Minister of Petroleum and Energy (2019–20)

 On 18 December 2019, Listhaug assumed office as the Minister of Petroleum and Energy.
 In January 2020, she and the rest of Progress Party ministers withdrew from the government after a dispute over the return of an IS woman and her children.
 Listhaug was subsequently replaced by Tina Bru on 24 January when her party had formally left the government, and returned to opposition.
 Her tenure as Minister of Petroleum and Energy is the shortest in Norwegian history since Grete Faremo in 1996.

-Party leader (2021–)
+Party leader (2021–present)

 Following Siv Jensen's resignation as party leader, the party designated Listhaug as their leader.
 She had previously accepted to become leader shortly after Jensen's resignation, and was officially elected at the party conference in May.
 She was elected party leader at the party convention on 8 May 2021, with Ketil Solvik-Olsen and Terje Søviknes as first and second deputy leaders respectively.

-Listhaug had prior to her party leadership been called a "rising star" in the Progress Party by both national and international media, and had been mentioned by former long-time party chairman Carl I. Hagen as a candidate to succeed Siv Jensen as party leader.

 Listhaug led her party into the 2021 election, campaigning for increased petroleum activity and against the left's environmental policies.
 Her party ended up losing 6 seats in the Storting, decreasing their seat count to 21.

-In November, shortly after the resignation of Eva Kristin Hansen, Listhaug went out against Storting Director Marianne Andreassen after her responses to her questions about parliamentary apartments.
-She described some of Andreassen's answers as informative, but that others would be worth looking more into.
-Listahug also demanded more detailed answers when it came to if the apartment rules could be punishable if broken.

 In the 2025 election, Listhaug's party surged to second place and more than doubled their prior seat count.